 Heritage has been identified by the AHRC as one of three priority areas, alongside Design and Languages.
 Over the past few years AHRC has built upon its previous investments and enhanced its work in this area through partnerships with other agencies, targeted calls and collaborations both in the UK and internationally.
-Examples of this are the AHRC/EPSRC Science and Heritage Research Programme and AHRC’s leading role in the Joint Programming Initiative (JPI) on Heritage and Global Change.
+Examples of this are the AHRC/EPSRC Science and Heritage Research Programme, the Connected Communities Programme and AHRC’s leading role in the Joint Programming Initiative (JPI) on Heritage and Global Change.

 The AHRC has developed a strategy for heritage research involving leadership and support for the continued development of heritage research as a vibrant, innovative, highly collaborative and cross-disciplinary research field.
 It draws on insights from across the arts and humanities as well as connecting with developments in science, technology and practice, leading to significant wider impacts and benefits both within the heritage sector and beyond.